WeDevelop-ARG/ui-ux-training-program/content/block-0/useful-links.md

 We use Mural in order to place information of the project and all the ideas that could arise during collaborative sessions.
 All the outcomes from the workshops should be included in the Training Program Mural Room.
 You don't have to create any personal murals.
 If you happen to need to create a new mural, please ask the tutor.

 - **G Suite:**
-We use the G suite in order to manage our work and videocalls.
+We use the G suite in order to manage our daily work and our videocalls.
 Google Drive is used to save and write any extra documentation (like interviews and recordings).
 You don't have to save any file on your personal Google account; everything should be in the Training Program folder we provide.
 Please feel free to ask if you have doubts about folder management or how/when/why to create a file.

 - **Slack:**
 We use slack to communicate everyday.
 You're going to be invited to the Wedevelop's official slack channel.
 We manage a closed channel for the Training Program, but feel free to talk with any other company member or join any public channel we may have.